 Low Self-Esteem | People with low self-esteem may seek validation and approval, and being overly responsible is a way to gain love and acceptance. |

-Fear of Rejection | The fear of rejection or abandonment can make you worry that setting boundaries or saying no will result in the loss of important connections. |
+Fear of Rejection | The fear of rejection or abandonment can make you worry that setting boundaries or saying no will result in losing important connections. |

 Perfectionism | Perfectionists often have high standards for themselves and those around them.
 They may feel responsible for ensuring that everything goes perfectly. |